International Conference Proceedings Series

 Here is an outline of how the program works:

 - Conference Organizers must fill in the ICPS application form which includes an online ICPS Publishing Agreement.
+Should you wish to publish a companion volume, you must indicate this within the brief outline of topics covered for your event.
 The ACM International Conference Proceeding Series (ICPS) Editor-in-Chief, Azzedine Boukerche, and the ICPS Editorial Board will review proposals from conference organizers to determine whether the conference proceedings are suitable for publication by ACM.
 The ICPS Board will work with ACM Staff to solicit support of appropriate ACM Special Interest Groups (SIGs) should overlap of interests occur.

 NOTE: Do not simultaneously apply for ICPS publishing and sponsorship, co-sponsorship, or in-cooperation status with ACM or an ACM SIG.
 ACM will immediately terminate applications that do.
 Conference leaders wishing to secure cooperating status with an ACM SIG, should first apply for cooperation.
 Following approval, conference leaders may submit a request for ACM publishing services through the ICPS program.